 Although most banks in Portugal have started charging an increasing amount of fees in the last few years, some don’t charge you any ongoing costs at all.

 Pick the right bank and you’ll get a bank account with a debit card for €0 per month.
-I would recommend ActivoBank, but Banco CTT is another free option.
+I would recommend ActivoBank (although there have been reports of non-EU residents not being able to open accounts anymore), but Banco CTT is another affordable option.

 Most usage in the eurozone, including regular activities like card use (POS), ATM withdrawals, SEPA transfers, is also free of charge with these banks.